Sian Pari Huws looks at the events and highlights of the 2009 National Eisteddfod in Bala.

 Just what was Henry James's classic horror story 'The Turn of the Screw' about?

-A German doctor's dilemma as his wartime patient Heinrich Himmler grows dependent on him.
+A German doctor faces a dilemma as his patient Heinrich Himmler grows dependent upon him.

 A series of newly-published stories that examine contemporary life across the water